The best film cameras in 2024: recapture the magic of film in the digital age

 Focusing is fiddly

-Where this camera falls down today is with its ease of use – since the camera was released the original batteries have been deemed illegal in most countries for containing mercury.
-There are workarounds using zinc hearing aid batteries, but this has led to an unpredictable light meter, requiring a bit more knowledge and practice to ensure your images are properly exposed.
+Where this camera falls down today is with its ease of use – since the camera was released, the original batteries have been deemed illegal in most countries, for containing mercury.
+There are workarounds using zinc hearing-aid batteries, but this has led to an unpredictable light meter, requiring a bit more knowledge and practice to ensure your images are properly exposed.

-Read our full Canon Canonet G-III QL17 review
+Read more: Canon Canonet G-III QL17 review

 Find used Canonet G-III QL17 deals on eBay (US)